Top 5 Ways System Downtime Could Impact Your Company

 System downtime can especially impact any company that depends upon online sales to drive its business.
 Research has shown that 47 percent of online customers expect a website to load in less than 2 seconds, and 40 percent will go to another site after 3 seconds, with more people following with every passing second.
 Given these stakes, even slow service is unacceptable, much less a complete loss of service.

 Another example of how downtime affects business operations has to do with brand awareness and reputation.
 While losing network access can cause immediate pain in the form of lost productivity and opportunities, system downtime can cause more harmful long-term damage to a company’s brand.
-If customers frequently encounter service outages that make it difficult to use a company’s products or services, they will not only stop consuming them, but also share their negative experiences with others.
+If customers frequently encounter server outages that make it difficult to use a company’s products or services, they will not only stop consuming them, but also share their negative experiences with others.
 Bad word of mouth can push away potential customers and leave a company scrambling to rebuild its reputation and win back the public’s trust.

 Customers want to have assurances that they will be able to access products and services whenever they need them.
-In some cases, companies provide this assurance in the form of SLAs that carry specific language regarding financial remuneration in the event of a service outage.
-It’s one thing when system downtime results from a software problem within the company’s control, but it’s quite another when the outage results from the company’s third party cloud or data center provider’s downtime.
+In some cases, companies provide this assurance in the form of SLA uptime contracts that carry specific language regarding financial remuneration in the event of a server outage.
+It’s one thing when system downtime results from a software problem within the company’s control, but it’s quite another when the server outage results from the company’s third-party cloud or data center provider’s downtime.
 While a company may be entitled to compensation from those providers, that may do little to repair the damage to its brand in the eyes of customers or make up for lost opportunities.

-As the Growth Marketing Manager at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
+As the Marketing Director at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
 Her passion is to find the topics that generate the most conversations.